 Students must be admitted to Cameron University before the CU-VA will proceed with processing a student's paperwork for veterans benefits.

 - Either an Application for educational benefits VA Form 22-1990 or a request for Change of Program or Place of Training, VA Form 22-1995 - completed.
+Students may also complete an application online.
 IMPORTANT: The CU-VA office is required to maintain a student file for everyone using veterans benefits.
-Any VA form should be processed through the CU-VA office for purposes of checking for correctness & completeness; as well as to provide the CU-VA with basic information if a problem should arise.
-For students within state we recommend contacting our office for free preprinted forms to ensure completion of the correct forms, but VA forms may be accessed through: http://www.va.gov/vaforms/
+Any VA form processed through the CU-VA office will be reviewed for correctness & completeness, as well as to provide the CU-VA with basic information if a problem should arise.

 - Each student must submit a copy of their Notice of Basic Eligibility, DD Form 2384 with either their application or change of program/place.
-The reserve unit will give a written notice of basic eligibility to each reservist who meet the basic eligibility requirements by using the DD Form 2384, Selected Reserve Education Assistance Program (GI Bill) Notice of Basic Eligibility, which is often abbreviated as NOBE.
+The reserve unit will give a written notice of basic eligibility to each reservist who meet the basic eligibility requirements by using the DD Form 2384, Selected Reserve Education Assistance Program (GI Bill) Notice of Basic Eligibility (NOBE).
 A photocopy of this form is acceptable for submission to VA.
-REMEMBER: All forms need to be processed through the CU-VA before forwarding paperwork to VA Muskogee.
+REMEMBER: All forms need to be processed through the CU-VA before forwarding paperwork to the VA Regional Office.

-To be considered a full-time student by VA for undergraduate students: you must be enrolled in at least 6 hours of 8 week courses each 8 week term or 12 hours of 16 week courses for the semester.
-For graduate students you must be in 9 hours of graduate level 16 week courses, or 4 hours of graduate level 8 week courses each 8 weeks, or consecutively meeting 3 hours 4 weekend courses (with no breaks between weekend meeting dates).
+To be considered a full-time student by VA for undergraduate students, you must be enrolled in at least 6 hours of 8 week courses each 8 week term or 12 hours of 16 week courses for the semester.
+For graduate students, you must be in 9 hours of graduate level 16 week courses, 4 hours of graduate level 8 week courses each 8 weeks, or consecutively meeting 3 hours 4 weekend courses (with no breaks between weekend meeting dates).